French Onion Baked Potatoes

 Instructions

-• Preheat oven to 450 degrees.
+• Preheat oven to 450 degrees Fahrenheit (232 degrees Celsius).
 Rub potatoes with oil and pierce with a fork on the top of each potato six times.
-Place on a foil lined baking sheet.
-Bake for 45 minutes to 1 hour or until the internal temperature reaches 200 degrees F.
+Place on a foil-lined baking sheet.
+Bake for 45 minutes to 1 hour or until the internal temperature reaches 200 degrees Fahrenheit (93 degrees Celsius).

 • Add the pepper and garlic.
 Cook for 2 minutes or until the garlic is fragrant.
 Pour in beef stock and thyme.
 Turn to medium heat and simmer for 15 minutes.

-• Place a slice of cheese over top and broil until cheese is golden brown.
+• Place a slice of cheese on top and broil until the cheese is golden brown.
 Remove from the oven and serve.

 Nutrition